A construction of the left-curtain coupling: Preliminaries

 \begin{lem} Suppose $\eta$ and $\chi$ are probability measures with $\eta \leq_{cx} \chi$.
 Suppose that $D(x)=0$.
 If $\pi \in {\Pi_M}(\eta,\chi)$, then we have $\pi((-\infty,x),(x,\infty)) + \pi((x,\infty),(-\infty,x))=0$. \end{lem}

 It follows from Lemma \ref{lem:chacon} that, if there is a point $x$ in the interior of the interval $\sI_\eta$ such that $D_{\eta,\chi}(x)=0$, then we can separate the problem of constructing martingale couplings of $\eta$ to $\chi$ into a pair of subproblems involving mass to the left and right of $x$, respectively, always taking care to allocate mass of $\chi$ at $x$ appropriately.
 Indeed, if there are multiple $\{ x_j \}_{j\geq1}$ with $D_{\eta,\chi}(x_j)=0$, then we can divide the problem into a sequence of `irreducible' problems, each taking place on an interval $\sI_i$ such that $D>0$ on the interior of $\sI_i$ and $D=0$ at the endpoints.
 All mass starting in a given interval is transported to a point in the same interval.
+Moreover, by the martingale property, any mass starting at a finite endpoint of $\sI_i$ must stay there.
+Putting this together we may restrict attention to intervals $I$ on which $D>0$ (with $\lim_{x \rightarrow e_I} D(x)=0$ at endpoints $e_I$ of $I$), and we may assume that the starting law has support within the interior of $I$ and the target law has support within the closure of $I$ (and $I$ is the smallest set with this last property).

 {\em Notation:} For $x \in \R$ let $\delta_x$ denote the unit point mass at $x$.
 For real numbers $c,x,d$ with $c \leq x \leq d$ define the probability measure $\chi_{c,x,d}$ by $\chi_{c,x,d} = \frac{d-x}{d-c}\delta_c + \frac{x-c}{d-c} \delta_d$ with $\chi_{c,x,d} = \delta_x$ if $(d-x)(x-c)=0$.
 Note that $\chi_{c,x,d}$ has mean $x$ and is the law of a Brownian motion started at $x$ evaluated on the first exit from $(c,d)$.